 That way, everyone can see your image, and everyone gets the fastest experience possible.

 Below, we’ll go through some of the best WebP WordPress plugins, all of which work with Kinsta and the Kinsta CDN.

 If you are hosting at Kinsta, you’ll need to reach out to our support so that we can create an Nginx rule for WebP cache buckets for some of these plugins.

 ShortPixel counts each WordPress image size that you optimize as a credit.
-So if you want to optimize multiple image thumbnail sizes, one image could conceivably use multiple credits.
+So if you want to optimize multiple image thumbnail sizes, one image could conceivably use numerous credits.
 There are no file size limits for images.